-To investigate whether the uncertainties of the algorithm used to automatically extract the daily mass balances have an 325 influence on the correlation between stations, we aggregate the mass balance anomalies to 5-day periods (Fig. 10 d-f).
+To investigate whether the uncertainties of the algorithm used to automatically extract the daily mass balances have an influence on the correlation between stations, we aggregate the mass balance anomalies to 5-day periods (Fig. 10 d-f).
 The argument for doing so is that the uncertainty of the daily readings should be independent from each other, meaning that a reading over a longer period of time should have a smaller relative uncertainty and thus increase the correlation.
 Indeed, the correlations of the so aggregated anomalies increase for stations that are on the same glacier.
 Similarly, the correlations increase for combinations of stations on Findelgletscher and Rhonegletscher.
-The anomalies of the stations in Glacier de la Plaine Morte, 330 instead, remain poorly correlated with other stations.
+The anomalies of the stations in Glacier de la Plaine Morte, instead, remain poorly correlated with other stations.
 The moderate increase in correlation however suggests that the influence of the uncertainties introduced by the automated algorithm are small, thus not affecting our spatial analysis further.

 Finally, we computed the correlation between the mean anomaly of all stations and the anomaly at each individual station.
 This allows assessing whether some stations are more representative than others for the regional-scale signal.
 The results from both the daily and the 5-days aggregated correlation matrices are congruent (Fig. 10): During the three years with data, the station on Glacier de la Plaine Morte shows a significantly lower correlation with the mean as compared to the other stations.
 The reason for this is likely to be the different local meteorological forcing: while Findelgletscher and Rhonegletscher are influenced by southerly weather patterns, Glacier de la Plaine Morte experiences weather that is more similar to the Northern flanks of the Alps.
-This interpretation difference in meteorological forcing is corroborated by major differences in winter snow accumulation at the stations: whereas only 1-2 m of snow are typically present in April on the snout tongue of Findel-340 and Rhonegletscher, more than 4 m are often recorded on Glacier de la Plaine Morte (Bauder et al., 2020; GLAMOS, 2022).
+This difference in meteorological forcing is corroborated by major differences in winter snow accumulation at the stations: whereas only 1-2 m of snow are typically present in April on the tongue of Findel- and Rhonegletscher, more than 4 m are often recorded on Glacier de la Plaine Morte (Bauder et al., 2020; GLAMOS, 2022).
 Furthermore, the topographical situation of the station on Glacier de la Plaine Morte differs from the other ones: the station is not located at the tongue of a valley glacier, where catabatic winds influence the surface energy balance, but on a glacier plateau surrounded by mountains that might favour cold air trapping.
-We conclude that the relatively low number of stations and the fact that they are all located in Southwestern Switzerland is limiting when aiming to infer daily mass balance variability

-Alps (Linsbauer et al., 2021).
+We conclude that the relatively low number of stations and the fact that they are all located in Southwestern Switzerland is limiting when aiming to infer daily mass balance variability at the regional scale, although we note that the stations are located in the region that holds the most glacier area in the Swiss Alps (Linsbauer et al., 2021).